jakes516/googledrive_file_patcher/README.md

 ## Description
 This repository is a patcher for uploading, downloading, and unzipping google drive files, opening the drive files to public access, and keeping file versions updated.
 The code uses Python 3.7 (Pycharm IDE) with re, requests, os, yaml, pathlib, json, zipfile, and OAuth2Service modules installed.
+(All dependencies listed in requirements.txt)

+I suggest creating a virtual environment by using your command line/shell to cd into the googledrive_game_patcher directory, and running the command "python -m venv venv".
+I have included a requirements.txt file to easily install all dependencies.
+Navigate to the Scripts directory of the above/your venv, cut the included requirements.txt file from the googledrive_game_patcher directory, and paste it in the Scripts directory.
+Then run the command "pip install -r requirements.txt" in your command line/shell.
+Your environment setup should be ready to go.

 As of now the patcher is completely functional, be sure you create Credentials detailed below in Uploader Setup, store your desired upload file in the File_of_interest directory, and the github yaml url is changed to yours in updater and GDrive's delete_files_from_drive.